Gravitational wave inference on a numerical-relativity simulation of a black hole merger beyond general relativity: Abstract

 \section{Abstract}

-We apply common gravitational wave inference procedures on binary black hole merger waveforms from a theory of gravity beyond general relativity.
+We apply common gravitational wave inference procedures on binary black hole merger waveforms beyond general relativity.
 We consider dynamical Chern-Simons gravity, a modified theory of gravity with origins in string theory and loop quantum gravity.
-This theory introduces an additional parameter $\ell$, corresponding to the length-scale below which quantum gravity effects become important.
-We simulate data based on numerical relativity waveforms produced under this theory that differ from the predictions of general relativity in the strongly nonlinear merger regime.
+This theory introduces an additional parameter $\ell$, corresponding to the length-scale below which beyond-general-relativity effects become important.
+We simulate data based on numerical relativity waveforms produced under an approximation to this theory, which differ from those of general relativity in the strongly nonlinear merger regime.
 We consider a system with parameters similar to GW150914 with different values of $\ell$ and signal-to-noise ratios.
 We perform two analyses of the simulated data.
-The first is a template-based analysis that uses waveforms derived under general relativity and allows us to identify degeneracies between waveforms predicted by the two theories of gravity.
+The first is a template-based analysis that uses waveforms derived under general relativity and allows us to identify degeneracies between the two waveform morphologies.
 The second is a morphology-independent analysis based on {\tt BayesWave} that does not assume that the signal is consistent with general relativity.
-Under the {\tt BayesWave} analysis, the simulated signals can be faithfully reconstructed.
+The {\tt BayesWave} analysis faithfully reconstructs the simulated signals.
 However, waveform models derived under general relativity are unable to fully mimic the simulated modified-gravity signals and such a deviation would be identifiable with existing inference tools.
-Depending on the magnitude of the deviation $\ell$, we find that the templated analysis can under perform the morphology-independent analysis in fully recovering simulated beyond-GR waveforms even for achievable signal-to-noise ratios $\gtrsim 20{-}30$.
+Depending on the magnitude of the deviation, we find that the templated analysis can under perform the morphology-independent analysis in fully recovering simulated beyond-GR waveforms even for achievable signal-to-noise ratios $\gtrsim 20{-}30$.